Find out about:

 The NHS Test and Trace website contains further information about symptoms, what to do and how to isolate.

 It's important that people do what they can to prevent the spread in Coventry.
 If you think you have symptoms of coronavirus, no matter how mild, then you must self-isolate and book a test immediately.
-We currently have three testing sites in Coventry.
-Before you visit, you need to book your test online.

-A new NHS Test and Trace App is available for people over 16 to download to help to restrict the spread of COVID-19.
+You are encouraged to still use the NHS Test and Trace app and check into venues that are using it.
+You may need to scan in on entry or give your details for Test and Trace.
+The NHS Test and Trace App is available for people over 16 to download to help to restrict the spread of COVID-19.

 The NHS Test and Trace App uses proven technology from Apple and Google, designed to protect every user’s privacy.
 It will be used in England and Wales, alongside traditional contact tracing.